Häagen-Dazs has a Free Cone Day every May and has set their next event for May 12, 2020.

-Häagen-Dazs has their annual Free Cone Day on Tuesday, May 14, 2019.
-From 4 pm to 8 pm get a complimentary mini cone with no purchase or coupon required.
+During Free Cone Day, usually from 4 pm to 8 pm, get a complimentary mini cone with no purchase or coupon required.

 The chain says they typically serve more than 300,000 free scoops on Free Cone Day, an annual event at the ice cream shops.